 Get 15% off.
 Use code: TOTALSHAPE

-Vega One claims to be one of the few available meal replacement shakes that contains only organic and essential nutrients.
+Vega One claims to be one of the few available meal replacement shakes that contain only organic and essential nutrients.
+During the testing phase, I felt a noticeable difference in my recovery period and energy levels after incorporating it into my post-workout routine.

-This covers many of the important nutrients like B6 and B12 that vegans often need to supplement.
+I like that it covers many of the important nutrients like B6 and B12 that many of my vegan clients often need to supplement.

 - One of the few all-organic options available